-Users working on small screen devices like tablets and smartphones find it difficult to find the fields in documents.
-For this reason, Microsoft Office Word offers field shading feature that helps users find fields in their files quickly.
-How, simply select a field or move the insertion point into a field, Word application highlights the entire field or result of the field.
+Users working on small-screen devices like tablets and smartphones find it challenging to find the fields in documents.
+For this reason, Microsoft Office Word offers a field shading feature that helps users quickly find fields in their files.
+Select a field or move the insertion point into a field; the Word application highlights the entire field or result.

-For some this proves to be a boon while for some it appears as a bane.
-If you find this feature a distraction and would like to disable it, here’s a tutorial to make your work easier.
+This proves to be a boon for some, while it appears as a bane for some.
+If you find this feature a distraction and want to disable it, here’s a tutorial to make your work easier.

-A Field is shaded when it is selected or you place the insertion point within the field.
-If you happen to select an entire field, it appears both, shaded and highlighted.
+A Field is shaded when selected, or you place the insertion point within the field.
+If you select an entire field, it appears both shaded and highlighted.

-The action when confirmed, ensures that the user does not wish to see the fields shaded.
-If you would like to undo the changes made and enable this feature again simply switch to “Always”.
+- The action ensures that the user does not wish to see the shaded fields when confirmed.
+If you want to undo the changes made and enable this feature again, switch to Always.

-Let us know if you find the tip useful in the comments section below.
+Let us know if you find the helpful tip in the comments below.